junxit/us-congress-bills-110/metadata.md

 - Sen. Snowe, Olympia J. [R-ME] (S000663)

+## Committees (2)

+- Senate — Rules and Administration Committee
+- Senate — Small Business and Entrepreneurship Committee

 ## Actions

 - 2007-01-17 — Introduced in Senate
 - 2007-01-17 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S703)
+- 2007-01-18 — Committee on Small Business and Entrepreneurship ordered to be reported an original measure.
+- 2007-01-18 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Kerry without amendment.
+Without written report.
+- 2007-01-18 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Kerry without amendment.
+Without written report.
+- 2007-01-18 — Referred to the Committee on Rules and Administration.
+- 2007-01-18 — Referred to the Committee on Small Business and Entrepreneurship.
+- 2007-01-18 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2007-01-18 — Senate Committee on Rules and Administration discharged by Unanimous Consent.